shijithpk/music-discovery/README.md

 Go into some details of what you'll find in the repo, the script etc. Then go into the nitty-gritty

+### Who this is for
+* Amateur coders like myself who want to simplify how they find new music
+* people who are unhappy with the songs Spotify recommendations for whatever reason
+*

 ### Getting started
 Clone the repo with